ethereum/ethereum-org-website/src/content/community/get-involved/open-research/index.md

 [Cross domain MEV](http://arxiv.org/abs/2112.01472)

-## Clients and protocol research
+## Protocol research

+Protocol research is concerned with Ethereum's base layer - the set of rules defining how nodes connect, communicate, exchange and store Ethereum data and come to consensus about the state of the blockchain.
+The protocol can be divided into two top-level categories: consensus and execution.

-### Consensus clients
+### Consensus

-The consensus layer is concerned with the proof-of-stake mechanism securing Ethereum from the merge onwards.
-There is abundant ongoing research and development relating to PoS concepts and implementation, for example identifying and patching vulnerabilities, quantifying cryptoeconomic security, increasing the security or performance of client implementations, building light clients and developing staking apps.
+Consensus research is concerned with Ethereum's proof-of-stake mechanism, for example identifying and patching vulnerabilities, quantifying cryptoeconomic security, increasing the security or performance of client implementations and developing light clients.
 Some fundamental redesigns of the protocol to confer large improvements to Ethereum are also being researched, for example single slot finality.
 Furthermore, the efficiency and safety and monitoring of the peer-to-peer networking between consensus clients are also important research topics.

 #### Background reading